 The First National Bank Of Jackson

-The First National Bank Of Jackson in Mississippi printed $40,500 dollars worth of national currency.
-In the scheme of things, that is a very tiny output.
-Notes from this bank should be rare.
-This national bank opened in 1865 and stopped printing money in 1867, which equals a 3 year printing period.
-That means that money from this bank was not entering circulation very often.
-During its life, The First National Bank Of Jackson issued 3 different types and denominations of national currency.
+The First National Bank Of Jackson in Minnesota printed $405,400 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1901 and stopped printing money in 1928, which equals a 28 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Jackson issued 9 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Jackson was located in Hinds County.
-It was assigned charter number 1610.
+For the record, The First National Bank Of Jackson was located in Jackson County.
+It was assigned charter number 5852.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com